barak007/mini-extract-issue/README.md

+# The story

+I have a css framework that wants to provide css loading via webpack

+I also want to specify css dependencies (not @import) in the css files.

+This can ensure that my javascript imports of components and css dose not mass up the order of css output

 # The issue

+Currently it's not possible for mini-css-extract-plugin to do it from reasons that I don't understand.

+The error that I am getting is `Error: Didn't get a result from child compiler`

 This repo has a minimal reproduction of an error in `mini-css-extract-plugin` when trying to use css imports in a css loader implementation.
-## The story

-I have a css framework that wants to provide css loading

-I also want to specify css dependencies (not @import) in the css files.

-This can ensure that my javascript imports of components and css dose not mass up the order of css output

-Currently it's not possible for mini-css-extract-plugin to do it from unknown reason

 ## Example Story